APRIL 4, 2020 — NORTH RIDGEVILLE ACADEMIC CENTER, NORTH RIDGEVILLE, OH

 Lights, camera, action!
 We want to see your SAVE Promise Club in action!
 We are collecting photos and videos of your club to showcase at the Super Power Youth Summit and on social media.
 Please email them to firstname.lastname@example.org.

-Need to raise funds for Super Power Youth Summit Registration and Travel?
+Need to Raise Funds for the Save Promise Club Summit Registration and Travel?

 Registrants understand that photographs may be taken during this Sandy Hook Promise event.
-By attending, all students and adult advisors hereby give permission that photos containing their image/likeness may be used for publicity or general information purposes including publication on our web site, marketing materials, social media, and/or within other publicity which may be seen by the general public.
-Sandy Hook Promise will not seek any further permission nor provide any notification before using such photos.
+By attending, all students and adult advisors hereby give permission that photos containing their image/likeness may be used for publicity or general information purposes including publication on our website, marketing materials, social media, and/or within other publicity which may be seen by the general public.
+Each advisor will also be asked to get a signed permission slip from each student’s family prior to the Summit.

 Registration fee covers admission, T-shirt, materials and lunch.
 At least one advisor is required to attend with SAVE Promise Club members.
 All attendees, youth and adults, must pay registration fee.